Elizabeth Gould Bell: Professional life

 Bell established her practice in Great Victoria Street in central Belfast, attending mostly to women and young children.
 She was the medical officer (later honorary physician) to a precursor of the non-denominational Belfast Midnight Mission rescue and maternity home’ (later Malone Place Hospital), which assisted homeless and unmarried mothers.
-She was also honorary physician to the Belfast Babies Home and Training School at The Grove.
+She was also an honorary physician at the Belfast Babies Home and Training School at The Grove.
 In 1896 Bell wrote and published "A Curious Condition of Placenta and Membranes" for the annual report of the British Medical Association, North of Ireland Branch.

 In 1916, Bell volunteered to work with the Royal Army Medical Corps (RAMC).
 She was one of the first women to join the group.
 Women doctors at the time did not classify or rank as members of the military, but rather as "civilian surgeons."
-They were afforded pay, rations, traveling allowances, and gratuity equal to that received by "temporarily-commissioned" male officer.
-She was posted on a one-year contract to Malta to work with the Women's Medical Unit, at St. Andrew's Military Hospital.The hospital treated British, French, and ANZAC wounded evacuated from Gallipoli.
+They were afforded pay, rations, travelling allowances, and gratuity equal to that received by "temporarily-commissioned" male officer.
+She was posted on a one-year contract to Malta to work with the Women's Medical Unit, at St. Andrew's Military Hospital.
+The hospital treated British, French, and ANZAC wounded evacuated from Gallipoli.

 In July 1917, Bell returned to Belfast to resume work as a general practitioner.

 Suffragist militant

 Perhaps as early as her medical school days, Bell joined the North of Ireland Women's Suffrage Society (from 1909, the Irish WSS).
-The society had been established in Belfast by Isabella Tod in 1872, and had helped secure women in Belfast a municipal (propertied) franchise in 1888.
-In the WSS Bell associated the achievement of a full, equal, parliamentary franchise with ending a "the conspiracy of silence" on a range of issues pressing upon women.
+The society had been established in Belfast by Isabella Tod in 1872 and had helped secure women in Belfast a municipal (propertied) franchise in 1888.
+In the WSS Bell associated the achievement of a full, equal, parliamentary franchise with ending "the conspiracy of silence" on a range of issues pressing upon women.
 Weekly meetings in Belfast discussed temperance, infant mortality, sex education, venereal disease, white slave trafficking, protective factory legislation for women and equal opportunities.

 Bell also made contact in England with Emmeline Pankhurst and her daughters, Sylvia, Christabel, and Adela.
 In 1903 the Pankhursts established the Women's Social and Political Union (WSPU) with the slogan "Deeds not Words."
 In 1911, Bell participated in a WSPU demonstration in London, during which she and others broke the windows of Swan and Edgar's department store.
 She was arrested and was held in solitary confinement at Holloway Women's Prison.

 In 1912, Bell attended, and assisted in the recovery of, women held on similar charges in the Crumlin Road Jail in Belfast.
 Following the growing militant practice, they had gone on hunger strike and been subject to force feeding.

-In the summer 1913, IWSS militants announced, "if legalised protection of little children could be brought a week nearer by our vote, [they] defied ... women ... to say that we would not be right to burn down every public building in the land".
+In the summer of 1913, IWSS militants announced, "if legalised protection of little children could be brought a week nearer by our vote, [they] defied ... women ... to say that we would not be right to burn down every public building in the land".
 When in September 1913, Christabel Pankhurst sent Dorothy Evans over to organise the WSPU in Belfast, they and Bell joined in the effort.
 Superseded by the British organisation, in April 1914 the older society formally dissolved.